U.S. flag

 How easy is it to participate?

-Each monthly survey is designed to take no more than 30 minutes to complete.
+Each monthly survey is designed to take about 30 minutes to complete.
 NCES surveyed sampled schools from the 2021-22 panel about their experiences as a participant.
 Eighty-four percent reported that it was "easy" or "very easy" to participate in SPP.
 Ninety-five percent reported that the data collection window of two weeks was enough time to complete the survey and 98 percent thought the overall investment of their time to participate was reasonable.

 Types of schools in the SPP